Last Updated: December 2018

 - Attracting talent.
 64% of employees would choose a lower paying job if they could work away from the office

 - Employee productivity.
 Organisations with strong online social networks are 7% more productive compared to organisations without

 - Employee satisfaction.
 Organisations that rolled out and installed social media tools internally found that there was a 20% increase in employee satisfaction.

 - Retention of employees.
 When employee engagement goes up, there is a corresponding increase in employee retention of up to 78%.

 - Communication and collaboration tools.
-Present day workers prefer newer communication tools specifically instant messaging as compared to “traditional” tools like e-mail or team workspaces.
+Present day workers prefer newer communication and collaboration tools specifically instant messaging as compared to “traditional” tools like e-mail.

 The widespread use of digital technologies is evident in every organisation.
 Present day companies are made up of multigenerational workforces.
 At the same time, a new generation of employees is entering the workforce and with the help of different technologies increased engagement, productivity and efficiency can be achieved.

 The rise of the digital workplace represents the following components:

 1. Enterprise Social Networks

 We have witnessed a huge cultural change in adopting different business communication tools.
 During their initial adoption stages, ESN or Enterprise Social Networks were often referred to as the Twitter or Facebook of the enterprise because of their reliance on microblogging features.
 Social collaboration has become essential for connecting business organisations today.
 According to Frost & Sullivan, 72% of companies are expected to deploy at least one social software tool or platform.
 And by 2020, there will be 639M paid users of enterprise social networks.

 For years, the increase of internet and network speed has allowed the use videos in real time communication, and is now considered essential in running a business.
 Video communication plays a vital role in the multigenerational workforce because it helps them to stay engaged, productive and efficient.
 Video communication applications are evident all across the enterprise and can be seen in marketing, training & development, product management and the adoption of the latest communication tools.